 technology-based tools to collect and analyze program and completers' impact on PK-12 student learning and development, and the satisfaction of completers and employers in terms of the effectiveness of their preparation.

 from recruitment and admissions through exit to collect, organize and analyze data.

 The MST curricula embeds training and the development of candidates’ proficiency integrating technology in their teaching through assigned research, coursework and the use of digital media, tools and electronic platforms.
 Candidates in Methods coursework create lesson plans, which address the integration of technology into planning, differentiation, instruction and assessment.
 In Inclusive Issues, candidates learn about assistive technology tools.
 Candidates demonstrate theory to practice, using technology, as they complete practicum experiences in early childhood and special education settings.
 In Seminar, MST candidates work with faculty, active and highly qualified practitioners with extensive technology experience, focusing on developing their ability to integrate technology into their clinical placements and teach their own students how to use technology, digital media and tools with thoughtful and appropriate methodology.
 Candidates work in state-of-the-art computer labs developing their content knowledge and abilities to integrate technology in their teaching and develop capstone materials using Adobe Suite.
-In Spring 2020, as part of continuous program improvement, MST candidates will also develop their own teaching website in Seminar.
+Starting in Spring 2020, as part of continuous program improvement, MST candidates also developed their own teaching website in Seminar.

 The MST program also utilizes and provides faculty and candidates’ access to Taskstream, MyCourses, LinkedIn Learning, Myshares, RIT’s Talent Roadmap (online tutorials and professional development classes), webinars, TED: Ideas Worth Spreading, Qualtrics Surveys and library info guides to integrate technology in a diverse cross-section of learning and instructional platforms.